 Fields of Study: Humanities, Social Sciences

-In this six-week summer program, you can have an authentic European study experience with the comforts of learning in English.
-This program’s exciting lineup of course topics complement most majors but also add an international element and learning environment.
+In this six-week summer program at Maastricht University, you can have an authentic European study experience with the comforts of learning in English.
+This program’s exciting lineup of course topics complement most majors while adding an international element and learning environment.
 Depending on your course selection, you might explore Europe’s politics, business world, health systems, or its vast variety of peoples and cultures.

 Unique study opportunities